-- " Update on the management changes within Wesleyan and changes to the organisation of the teams and governance structures. - > Outcome of the review of the fund choices and life-styling strategy, including changes to the existing lifestyling strategy and the introduction of an alternative lifestyle strategy. - Performance of the investment funds and changes to investment approach as well as discussion on governance of the review of performance - Results of the internal Regulatory Monitoring Team's review of the Staff Scheme and it's findings that centre on the need to formalise the relationship between the employer and the provider of services to document governance processes.

-- " Overview of the administration function including analysis of the issues that have been encountered over recent years and the clear actions that have been taken to improve the position and service to members. - " Cyber security processes that are in place, internally and through the use of external experts and the current processes and plans to further increase the robustness of the data security processes.
+- " Update on the management changes within Wesleyan and changes to the organisation of the teams and governance structures. - " Outcome of the thematic review of these policies held during 2019. - " Performance of the investment funds and changes to investment approach as well as discussion on governance of the review of performance. - " Overview of the administration function including analysis of the issues that have been encountered recently and the clear actions that have been taken to improve the position and service to members. - Solution Security processes that are in place, internally and through the use of external experts and the current processes and plans to further increase the robustness of the data security processes.

-The GAA held 4 meetings during the year to review and discuss the information we had received and to develop and improve the way that we assess value for money and report on this.
+The GAA held four meetings during the year to review and discuss the information we had received and to develop and improve the way that we assess value for money and report on this.